COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Goals
 1. Increase data literacy within the city and outside of it.
-    * There are various levels of understanding of what is data, metadata, Open Data, etc.
+    * There are various levels of understanding of what are data, metadata, Open Data, etc.
 2. Manage data like an asset, formalizing existing oversight and ownership.
     * Take existing data management and responsibility structures, build on them and formalize them to create a robust data management program.
 3. Release data to the public via a strategic and predictable process.